 After selecting the executable, click

-Finish button, so click on it to finish the configuration part.
+Finish button, so click on it to finish

 After everything is successful, PlayOnLinux will immediately launch another window (an installation wizard) which will take your through the process of installing the actual Watchtower Library application.
 Proceed by click next, next, next… (affirm the default options).
 Once the installation is complete, PlayOnLinux application should have Watchtower Library listed in the main window as shown below;